LiskArchive/lisk-sdk/sdk/README.md

 [![codecov](https://codecov.io/gh/LiskHQ/lisk-sdk/branch/development/graph/badge.svg?token=2JhT7caf5x)](https://codecov.io/gh/LiskHQ/lisk-sdk)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-## Sapphire phase nearly completed

-With the release of Lisk SDK v6.0.0, we are completing the [Sapphire phase](https://lisk.com/roadmap), which brings the [Lisk interoperability solution](https://lisk.com/blog/research/lisk-interoperability-solution-published).

-To learn more about the Lisk protocol and its current development status, check out [Lisk Roadmap](https://lisk.com/roadmap), [Lisk Improvement Proposal](https://github.com/LiskHQ/lips), and [Research Forum](https://research.lisk.com/).

-We hope you enjoy building Web3 applications using the Lisk SDK, and look forward to receiving your feedback and contributions during the beta phase.

 ## What is the Lisk SDK?

 The Lisk SDK aims to provide an easy and reliable software development kit for building blockchain applications which are compatible with the Lisk protocol.